disha91100/Power-Platform-Admin-in-a-day/Administration-and-Governance/M02-HOL-Monitor.md

 ### Scenario

 Using the Power BI report, you can easily see what apps and flows are using a connector.
-In this exercise you will find out who is using the SharePoint connector.
+In this exercise, you will find out who is using the SharePoint connector.

 ### Task 1: Locate resources that use the SharePoint connector